sandervandevelde/AnalogueGaugeReader/README.md

 In this case the hygro reading is about 73%!
 Looking back at the very first image, this seems to match pretty well (considering I compensated the offset angle by knowing the true value, which is very cheeky, but we will solve this problem in another section once I found a reliable way to solve this).

 ![image info](./src/images/reading_showing_20251101_103702.jpg)

+# Step 7: Using the webcam for the readings

+After some tweaking and setting the camera and light source up I managed to get a pretty good reading of the meter (once again disclaimer that the offset angle is cheated).
+This setup has proved to be very sensitive though to the light source, surrounding area, angle of the meter and parameters chosen.
+Therefor the setup will probably have to be tweaked in every setting and monitored for a decent amount of time to make sure it will consistently work.
+But with all these conditions kept in mind the video below is created from using an USB webcam feed!